There came a sweet night with a fat moon. Linkin and I knew leaf fall was nigh, and we sat upon our roof tasting the air.

 Before Onix left us, he arrkst if it were true that Her Majestie had sent Mistress Fur-None – her ladyship, as all must now call her – to the prison nigh unto the Stink River [the Fleet].

 “For,” he sayt, “a woman in kit should not look on ugly things nor dwell in noisome places, lest the babe takes some hurt thereby.
-Or come ugly and stinkish into this world.”
+Or comes ugly and stinkish into this world.”

-Was ever the babe born that was not an ugly little stinkard?
-But I sayt nowt.
+(Was ever a babe born that was not ugly and stinkish?)

 Linkin told Onix that we’d heard that newes, but could not swear to it.